When to Visit Wallis and Futuna

 What should I pack for different seasons in Wallis and Futuna?

 During the dry season (May to October), pack light cotton clothing, sun protection and light rain gear for occasional showers.
-For the wet season (November to April), bring waterproof clothing, quick-dry fabrics and sturdy footwear for muddy conditions.
+For the wet season (November to April), bring quick-dry fabrics and sturdy footwear for muddy conditions.

 Year-round essentials include reef-safe sunscreen, insect repellent and comfortable walking shoes.
 For more information, check out What to Pack for Wallis and Futuna.